Actindo-AG/Documentation/Tasks/Operation/01_ManageEvents.md

 You can create events manually in the *Tasks* module.
 However, most events are automatically created by the system when installing a plugin or module, such as the *Actindo Workflow Process Execution Failed*.

-When the *Process Orchestration* (also known as *Workflows*) module is installed, the *Actindo Workflow Process Execution Failed* event is automatically created in the *Tasks* module.
+When the *Process Orchestration* module is installed, the *Actindo Workflow Process Execution Failed* event is automatically created in the *Tasks* module.
 This event creates a task as soon as an error occurs in a process action.
 The workflow process in the *Process Orchestration* module is then paused until the specified task is performed manually by the responsible user.
 For detailed information about the workflow processes, see the [Process Orchestration](../../ActindoWorkFlow/Overview/01_General.md) documentation.

+[comment]: <> (Ist es nicht eine Voraussetzung, dass ich einen zuvor in der Workflow Config einen "Task event" in der Transition angebe, damit das passiert?)

+[comment]: <> (Link anpassen, wenn veröffentlicht: For detailed information, see Track the workflow process in the Process Orchestration documentation.
+ActindoWorkFlow/Operation/09_TrackWorkflowProcess.md)

 You can create an event manually, edit an existing event, and delete an event that is no longer needed.